Analysis | Why it matters that we don’t know when Trump last tested negative

 The first is that there’s concern about revealing the president’s personal information, which seems a bit like closing the barn doors after the horse is already at the glue factory.

-The second is that Trump actually wasn’t being tested as regularly as the White House has implied, reinforcing speculation that the safety net put in place to prevent an outbreak was porous — speculation bolstered by the recent spate of confirmed cases in the executive mansion.
+The second is that Trump actually wasn’t tested as regularly as the White House has implied, reinforcing speculation that the safety net in place to prevent an outbreak was porous — speculation bolstered by the recent spate of confirmed cases in the executive mansion.

-The third is that Trump was actually known to be positive earlier in the week but went ahead with planned events anyway.
+The third is that Trump was known to be positive earlier in the week but went ahead with planned events anyway.

-Both of those latter possibilities introduces problematic political concerns, not to mention moral ones.
+Both of those latter possibilities introduce problematic political concerns, not to mention moral ones.
 Did the president knowingly put people at risk despite a positive test?
-Or did he put them at risk by accident, because he actually wasn’t being tested as often as was claimed?
+Or did he put them at risk by accident, because he wasn’t being tested as often as was claimed?

 Hence the question about those lecterns.
 Did Trump already know something then that the rest of us — including the Democratic presidential nominee and attendees at several fundraisers — wouldn’t learn until Friday?
 And, if not, why won’t the White House simply answer the question?